- Professor, History

 "Discovering the Final Frontier: The Seventeenth-Century Encounter with the Lunar Environment," Environmental History 20, no. 2 (April 2015): 194-216.

-“Creating the Urban Hydraulic Machine: Water, Technology, and the Building of Boston,” in Terje Tvedt and Terje Oestigaard, eds., A History of Water, Series 3, Vol. 1.
-From Jericho to Cities in the Seas: A History of Urbanization and Water Systems (forthcoming from I. B. Tauris).
+“Creating the Urban Hydraulic Machine: Water, Technology, and the Building of Boston,” in Terje Tvedt and Terje Oestigaard, eds., Water and Urbanization, A History of Water, Series 3, Vol. 1 (London: I. B. Tauris, 2014), 410-430.

 “The March of Bricks and Mortar” (invited essay), Environmental History 17, no. 4, October 2012.